jooniku/convolutional_neural_network/Documentation/implementation_document.md

 ## Project structure
 - User interacts with the main application
 - Dataset to be used can be selected (currently just the MNIST dataset)
-- Later user can customize the neural network e.g. size of kernels, pooling functions etc.
 - User will not have direct access to the workings of the network and all inner functions/methods are hidden
+- User can train a new network or test a pre-trained model

 ## Use of LLMs
 - ChatGPT3.5 has been used to help understand some concepts regarding backpropagation, plotting data and testing etc.